CNajm/Sych-WhatsApp/README.md

 Please submit any bugs or suggestions to the Issues tab found above.

 ## Examples
-The following use the library core directly, see source for a chatbot implementation example.
+The following use the library core directly, see source for a chat bot implementation example.

 **Sending a message with an emoji:**